Bestra/ember-training-slides/slides.md

 - pretty easy to do yourself
 - some solutions exist as ember cli addons
 ---
-# {{partial 'foo'}}

-^
-- Partial doesn't take any locals
-- Ember cli expects a normal path name
-- non-cli expects the partial to start with '_' ala Rails
-- Use a component as a partial instead

----
 # Form Exercise

 <!-- TODO: jsbin, build a form for the provided model -->

 Build a form for the provided model in this [jsbin](http://emberjs.jsbin.com/xiguhu/7/edit?html,css,js,output)

-Bonus: implement radio buttons

 ---
 # The Route Lifecycle